wraikes/wraikes.github.io/index.md

 ##### A Look into Gun-Related Deaths

-This [analysis piece](gun_analysis.html) looks into the potential role different demographics have on gun-related deaths from 2012 through 2014.
+This [analysis piece](gun_analysis.html) looks into the role different demographics may have on gun-related deaths from 2012 through 2014.
 The data is available for download at <https://www.kaggle.com/hakabuk/gun-deaths-in-the-us>.

 --------